Telecommunication-Telemedia-Assessment/pixelmodels/README.md

 Both hybrid models require access to bitrate, resolution, codec and framerate.
 This meta-data will be automatically extracted from the given video files.
-A full description of the models is presented in the mentioned paper `goering2020pixel`, see [Acknowledgements](#acknowledgements).
+A full description of the models is presented in the mentioned paper `goering2020pixel`, see [Acknowledgments](#acknowledgments).

 ### Usage nofu